 Choose to use copper-wire cabling or upgrade to fiber optic cabling in your offices is another consideration when installing a network.
 There is no doubt that fiber optics provide several advantages over copper, but it is more expensive than copper cabling.
 In addition, fiber optic supports far longer cable lengths than twisted copper.

 Copper can only run for around 100 meters, whereas fiber can go between 200 and 500 feet, or more, without signal loss.
-Fiber has gives off no radio interference, allowing it to coexist more easily in an office with a lot of wireless devices.
+Fiber gives off no radio interference, allowing it to coexist more easily in an office with a lot of wireless devices.
 Because of the lack of interference, fiber is also harder to hack into than copper.

-For equivalent data rates, optical cable is thinner and lighter than copper wire, and it does not need to be shielded.
-For these reasons, an optical cable is often lighter in weight and less bulky, and has a smaller bend radius, than the equivalent copper cable, especially with longer cables.
+For equivalent data rates, the optical cable is thinner and lighter than copper wire, and it does not need to be shielded.
+For these reasons, an optical cable is often lighter in weight and less bulky and has a smaller bend radius, than the equivalent copper cable, especially with longer cables.
 These advantages of fiber provide more data center configuration flexibility.

 Just as with copper, a standard GLC-SX-MM transceiver links fiber optic Ethernet with your existing equipment.
 Or the GLC-SX-MM-RGD transceiver is also just great for your network, which is the 1000BASE-SX SFP GLC-SX-MM transceiver with DOM support.